Niccolo-Rocchi/Niccolo-Rocchi/README.md

 ### Hi everyone! :honeybee:

-I'm Niccolò, PhD Candidate in Computer Science at University of Milan-Bicocca. :dizzy:
+I'm Niccolò, PhD Candidate in Computer Science at the University of Milano-Bicocca. :dizzy:

-I love diving into Maths universe: fascinating as well as very dangerous! :astonished:
+My research focuses on Federated Causal Discovery.
+I commonly program in Python and R, occasionally in Rust. :books:

-"Every day that passes by, makes my love for you grow even stronger" :penguin:
+*"Every day that passes by, makes my love for you grow even stronger"* :penguin:

-Here it is a piece of my GitHub information:
-- 🔭 I’m currently working on Federated Causal Discovery
-- :zap: I commonly use to program in Python or R
-- 🌱 I’m learning the awesome Rust